-Table 94: Project labe or receptors Receptor Description Sensitivity EPC Contractor (salaried) workers Will be impacted during the construction and operation phases.
-Medium Contract workers Only impacted during construction, but less likely to have protections and knowledge of rights.
-Supply chain workers (construction) Workers responsible for providing material and equipment including high risk products such as solar panels and transformers, where there is a high risk of forced labour and other labour non-compliances for certain products from certain regions of China.
-Local community members These communities have potential for employment or procurement impacts during the construction or operations phases but may not have knowledge of their rights.
+Table 94: Project lab or receptors Receptor Description Sensitivity EPC Contractor Will be impacted during the construction and operation Medium (salaried) workers phases.
+Contract workers Only impacted during construction, but less likely to have protections and knowledge of rights.
+Supply chain Workers responsible for providing material and equipment workers including high risk products such as solar panels and (construction) transformers, where there is a high risk of forced labour and other labour non-compliances for certain products from certain regions of China.
+Local community These communities have potential for employment or members procurement impacts during the construction or operations phases but may not have knowledge of their rights.